tonadays/map-script-editor/README.md

 - Support for traitor/detective equipment
 - Support for miscellaneous ttt entities
 - Support for our custom weapons
-  - Entities will not be listed unless they are present in your game
 - Fix for physgun beam positions not updating
 - Fix "Remove all existing weapons" removing sandbox weapons from players
 - Dynamic ttt weapon support